KroderDev/laravel-microservice-core/README.md

 - **Additional Tools** – Depending on your requirements, you might add packages for service discovery, distributed tracing, or improved concurrency (e.g., Laravel Octane or Horizon).

 These extensions remain completely optional, allowing you to keep the core lightweight while adding features specific to your environment.

 ---

+## Documentation

+Additional guides and examples are available in the [wiki](./wiki/GatewayGuard.md).

+---